Proposed wildlife crossings in Jackson, Wyoming: Biological conservation

 Wildlife is impacted by roads and traffic in five broad categories: loss of habitat, road mortality, barriers to wildlife movement, decreases in habitat quality, and the introduction of non-native species.
 These categories are used to estimate the impact of roads on biological conservation.
 In addition to deer, elk and moose, animals with high conservation value in the area include river otter, lynx, grizzly bear, and bison.
 According to Anthony Clevenger of the WTI, "generalizations about the conservation value of habitat corridors remain elusive because of the species-specific nature of the problem".
 Due to the complex nature of habitats in and around Jackson, the Teton County Wildlife Crossing Master Plan evaluates the biological conservation value of each roadway based on the migration patterns of large and medium-sized mammals most likely to encounter vehicle traffic on a specific route.

 The Jackson Hole Wildlife Foundation (JHWF) demonstrated the urgency of this problem by tracking moose-specific deaths due to vehicle collisions in the Jackson area.
 JHWF tracked 50 moose deaths due to collisions over a decade, and compared that to the estimated 70 moose that live near town.
 Their research indicates that this moose population could be at risk due to the frequency of collisions.
 JHWF believes that it "can save an average of 190 moose, 210 elk and 360 deer every 20 years" with the construction of wildlife crossings.

 In assessing biological conservation value, the concept of ecological permeability becomes an important element of the master plan.
 Ecological permeability has broad scientific consensus.
 Although vehicle–wildlife collisions are the most acute aspect of biological conservation with respect to wildlife overpasses, the ability for species to migrate and interact with the larger ecosystem is considered crucial for the health and maintenance of species and ecosystem.
 Research also demonstrates that facilitating permeability requires that wildlife crossings be species-specific; for example, ungulates prefer overpasses and carnivores prefer underpasses.
 The Teton County Master Plan takes these biological-conservation and permeability factors into account in its analysis and planning process.

-Proposed locations for wildlife crossings and mitigation measures
+Proposed locations

 The Teton County Wildlife Crossing Master Plan has identified 12 crossing priorities, and has ranked the locations based on eight criteria: land security, political viability, key-partner support, technical feasibility, long-term solution, human-safety impact, wildlife-mortality impact, and habitat connectivity value.
 Among other data sets, the master-plan research team used extensive nature mapping, collision data, WYDOT traffic data, and migration data for mule deer, elk and moose to compile the rankings.

 Research indicates that combining wildlife crossings with other mitigation measures can result in an 83-percent reduction in collisions.
 Without complex planning and the integration of multiple measures, an average mitigation reduces collisions by 40 percent.
 Some advocates cite statistics indicating that a combination of fencing and crossing structures can reduce collisions by 90 percent.

 Recommended crossing locations are ranked as follows: